bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 Change this page to create your own landing page (and keep a back-up copy of it as it will be overwritten duing package updates to `bbb-conf`).

-## Use the Green Light front-end
+## Use the Greenlight front-end

-BigBlueButton comes with Green Light, a front-end application written in Ruby on Rails that makes it easy for users to create meetings, invite others, start meetings, and manage recordings.
+BigBlueButton comes with Greenlight, a front-end application written in Ruby on Rails that makes it easy for users to create meetings, invite others, start meetings, and manage recordings.

 ![greenlight-start](/images/gl-start.png)

-For more information see [Installing GreenLight](/install/greenlight-v2.html).
+For more information see [Installing GreenLight](/greenlight/gl-install.html).

 ## Enable background music when only one person is in a session